annemedia/annika/README.md

 # ANNIKA.JS (coming soon)

-**A lightweight, high-performance JavaScript framework** that lets you build complex, modular, and responsive single-page applications using pure declarative code - no HTML templates required.
+**A lightweight, high-performance JavaScript framework** that empowers you build complex, modular, and responsive single-page applications using pure declarative code - no HTML templates required.

 ANNIKA core class is the **Subroutine DSL**: a powerful nested array-based syntax language that lets you generate, style, nest, and wire up portable UI components in a single declarative call.